-The Legacy AIQ Funds are the tail-end positions that AIQ has owned for over 10 years.
+The Legacy AIQ Funds are the tail-end positions that AIQ has owned for over 15 years.
 They are investments in illiquid funds, similar to those that have been acquired in the Warana Funds at discounts to their respective net asset values.
 The Legacy AIQ Funds, however, have more significant emerging market exposure.
 Each asset continues in wind-down, returning capital as available.
 These assets were invested by the Trust's previous managers via the primary market and are valued at their respective net asset value provided by the underlying fund managers as these are audited by third parties.
 Liquidity from these assets has been painfully slow and the majority of the remaining net asset value is related to a significant Indian property development managed by Axon Capital, for which we do not expect any near term liquidity.
-During the period, the Legacy AIQ Funds' valuation increased by 22.7%, primarily from Axon, a manager focused on real estate investments in India - we remain cautious in our expectations of recovery.
+During the period, the Legacy AIQ Funds' valuation stayed flat.
+During the period, the Trust received a US\$104k distribution from GSO Special Situations.

-Direct Investments:
+Other / Direct Assets:

-The Trust currently does not have any material active Direct Investment exposures.
+The Trust currently does not have any material active Other / Direct Investment exposures.